garrandall/popular-music-data/tracks/independent-webbie-lil--phat-lil--boosie.md

 They be like you ain't got no money take you broke tail home In baby phat they on
 They cloths match they phone
-They be like YEAH!!! when they song come on
+They be like YEAH! when they song come on
 Leave the club kinda early
 'cause they gotta go to work
 I mess with supervisors who got credit like they perfect